 Step 4: Practice.
-Ask the youth to practice the behavior multiple times.
+Ask the youth to practice their chosen behavior multiple times.
 Remind the youth to stick with the behavior even if they are uncomfortable.
 After each practice, ask the youth to rate their peak discomfort from zero to one hundred using the discomfort thermometer.

 Step 5: Keep going.
-Once the youth's peak discomfort has decreased by half as rated on the discomfort thermometer, ask the youth to move to the next behavior on the ladder.
-Repeat steps two, three, and four as they work up the ladder.'
+Once the youth's peak discomfort for a behavior has decreased by half as rated on the discomfort thermometer, ask the youth to move to the next behavior on the ladder.
+Repeat steps 2, 3, and 4 as they work up the ladder.
+Remember to praise the youth along the way.

 Because avoidance is an automatic response to fear, youth may not always be aware that they are engaging in avoidance behaviors.
 You can use the TEB cycle to help youth identify avoidance.
 First, anchor on a situation that brought on fear or anxiety.
 Then, help the youth explore whether they were doing anything to avoid experiencing fear in that situation.
 Sometimes, avoidance is obvious (e.g., refusing to give a presentation in class), but sometimes it is subtle (e.g., looking down at the floor for the entire presentation and asking another group member to do most of the speaking).
-The goal is for youth to use Skill #4: Face Fears to embrace a challenging situation and to eventually eliminate ALL avoidance behaviors in that situation.
+The goal is for youth to use Face Fears to embrace a challenging situation and to eventually eliminate ALL avoidance behaviors in that situation.
 Youth will become more comfortable and confident as they learn to approach instead of avoid.